-- In this small group activity, you will share a time you intervened in a friend's life because you were concerned about him or her. - You will do this completely anonymously, but it requires trust and a willingness to share.
-CHANGE PPT SLIDE - I'm going to read the instructions and then you can get started. - 1.
-On your notecard, write down what your friend was doing that led you to feel you needed to intervene.
-For example, it could be after a break up, when someone wasn't doing well in school, or another situation.
+- In this small group activity, you will share a time you intervened in a friend's life because you were concerned about him or her. - You will do this completely anonymously, but it requires trust and a willingness to share. - I am going to read the instructions, then you can get started.
+CHANGE PPT SLIDE - 1.
+On your notecard, write what your friend was doing that led you to feel you needed to intervene.
+For example, it could be after a breakup, when someone wasn't doing well in school or another situation.
 If you have never helped a friend in this situation, write about a time where you think you could have. - 2.
-Next, write down if your attempts to help that friend worked or didn't work. - 3.
+Next, write down if your attempts to help that friend worked or did not work. - 3.
 Pass all of the cards to one person in the group. - 4.
 That person will shuffle the cards and pass one to each member. - 5.
 Then read the cards aloud to the group. - 6.
-Go around the group again and have each member say one word or theme that stuck with them about helping a friend.
+Go around the group again and have each member say one word or theme that stuck with her about helping a friend.
 CHANGE PPT SLIDE